 - Keep all forms of written documentation

-Except in emergencies, the option should be left open for the student to accept or refuse a referral for counseling
+Except in the case of emergencies, the student should retain the option to accept or refuse a referral for counseling.

 In our experience, it is always best for students, even those with serious difficulties, to receive accurate feedback on their academic work.
-In the majority of instances, giving students honest feedback regarding inappropriate behavior, poor or failing grades, and/or stopping them from graduating will not push them over the edge.
+In the majority of instances, giving students honest feedback regarding inappropriate behavior, poor or failing grades, and/or delaying graduation will not push them over the edge.

-If you have reason to believe giving information would place the student in danger, arrangements can be made to assure a student’s safety when they learn bad news.
-If you are concerned about a specific student, call the Center.
+If you have reason to believe that giving a student certain academic information might place the student in danger of suicide, arrangements can be made to assure a student’s safety when they learn bad news.
+If you are concerned about a specific student, call the center.
 Our staff is available to consult with you about how to best proceed in these situations.

 Other Options for Student Mental Health Concerns

-You can make a referral to the We Care Committee by contacting the VP for Student Affairs, Bryan Hartman: [email protected].
-The We Care Committee meets weekly to discuss students of concern with a goal of ensuring appropriate interventions and resources are put in place to assist students who are experiencing various types of distress: academic, personal, mental health, etc.
+You can make a referral to the CARE Committee by contacting any of the members as noted on the Enrollment and Student Success webpage.
+The CARE Committee meets weekly to discuss students of concern with a goal of ensuring that appropriate interventions and resources are put in place to assist students who are experiencing various types of distress: academic, personal, mental health, etc.